isomerpages/nlb-biblioasia/_apr-to-jun-2013/Writing to Print: The Shifting Roles of Malay Scribes in the 19th Century.md

 <b>EXHIBITION DETAILS</b>
 <br><br>

-“Yang Menulis” (They Who Write) is an exhibition collaboration between the Malay Heritage Centre (MHC) and the National Library (NL) and features manuscripts drawn from NL’s Rare Materials Collection.
-It was first on show at the Malay Heritage Centre from 2 November 2012 to 24 March 2013.
-It is currently on display (from 30 March to 12 May) at the National Library Building, at the Promenade, Level 7.
-“Yang Menulis” will also travel to Pasir Ris Public Library (14 May to 12 June), Jurong Regional Library (14 June to 11 July) and Woodlands Regional Library(13 July to 11 August).
+“Yang Menulis” (They Who Write) is an exhibition by the Malay Heritage Centre and the National Library, featuring manuscripts from the Library’s Rare Materials Collection.
+It was first shown at the Malay Heritage Centre from 2 November 2012 to 24 March 2013.
+It is currently on display (from 30 March–12 May) at the National Library Building, at the Promenade, Level 7.
+“Yang Menulis” will also travel to Pasir Ris Public Library (14 May–12 June), Jurong Regional Library (14 June–11 July) and Woodlands Regional Library(13 July–11 August).
 </div>

 <div>
 <b>Bernice Ang</b> studied history at Oxford University, specialising in the history of modern China and overseas Chinese in Singapore.
 After a temporary posting at the Malay Heritage Centre, she now works at the Public Service Division.
-She contributed to the development of research for the Yang Menulis project.
+She contributed to the development of research for the "Yang Menulis" project.
 <br><br>
-<b>Siti Hazariah Abu Bakar</b> graduated from the National University of Singapore (NUS) with a degree in South Asian Studies in 2011, and is currently a curatorial assistant at the Malay Heritage Centre.
+<b>Siti Hazariah Abu Bakar</b> graduated from the National University of Singapore with a degree in South Asian Studies in 2011, and is currently a curatorial assistant at the Malay Heritage Centre.
 Her research interests include the social history of the Malays in Sri Lanka, Tamil Hindu death rituals, Indian Mughal history and Tibetan Buddhism.
 <br><br>
 <b>Noorashikin binte Zulkifli</b> joined the Malay Heritage Centre in 2010 where she was trained in arts management and interactive media.
 Noora has been involved in museum work since 2004 and previously worked at the Singapore Art Museum and the NUS Museum.</div>